mhhussain/kafkabox/README.md

 `docker run -t --name container -p 9092:9092 moohh/kafkabox`
 1. Run a basic zookeeper instance on port 2181  as a process in the image
 2. Run a basic broker instance on port 9092 as a process in the image
-3. Create a new topic called 'test-topic'
+3. Create a new topic called 'sandbox-topic'

 Port 9092 of the image is forwarded to localhost making the Kafka broker available via host port 9092.